The Tiger in the Tunnel by Ruskin Bond is not really about a tiger.

 It is about what gets passed down when everything else is taken.

-The Man With the Lamp
+The Man with the Lamp

 Baldeo is not a heroic figure in the way stories usually offer heroic figures.